Quantum key distribution over noisy channels by the testing state method: General description of the scheme

 \section{General description of the scheme}

-We will call the scheme \textit{testing state method}, which is employed to modify QKD schemes, making them robust over noises.
+In the rest of the paper, we assume that if two states are sent together via the same channel, then they will suffer the same effects and since we only focus on the channels, other devices are assumed to be idealized.
+We will call the presenting scheme \textit{testing state method}, which is employed to modify QKD schemes, making them robust over noises.
 In the scheme, the sender sends key states and testing states together such that they encounter the same effects.
 The key states are employed for the key as in the ordinary protocol while the testing states are employed to modify the bits in the key, See the figure.